Colorful World of Jade

 While the majority of my collection consists of Myanmar Burmese Jadeite, I also own several beautiful pieces of Hetian, Tianshan, and Guatemalan jade.
 Each type has its own distinct color, character, and unique beauty that I truly appreciate.

-Additionally, jade can be further classified into Type A (untreated), Type B (bleached and impregnated), and Type C (bleached, impregnated, and dyed).
+Jade can be further classified into Type A (untreated), Type B (bleached and impregnated), and Type C (bleached, impregnated, polymer injected, and dyed).
 Nephrite is the more common type, while jadeite is generally considered more rare and valuable, especially the vibrant green varieties like Imperial Jade.

-Please Note: I only own and sell Type A (untreated) as this is the purest and natural form of jade and is the healthiest for your body.
+Please Note: I only own and source Type A (untreated) as this is the purest and natural form of jade and is the healthiest for your body.
 I do not recommend wearing jade treated with chemicals such as polymers and/or color gels.
+Below is an example of GIA certificate confirming one of my jade bangles are Type A.

 Visit our online gift shop and filter for Jade: Shop Jade